victoriaproko/victoriaproko.github.io/docs/pages/about.md

 <h2 style="font-size: 1.8em; font-weight: bold;">My passions for giving back:</h2>
 <p style="font-size: 1em;">
-  I was raised by a single immigrant mother who instilled in me a deep belief in the power of higher education... [rest of your text]
+    I was raised by a single immigrant mother who instilled in me a deep belief in the power of higher education.
+As someone who didn’t have access to higher education, she emphasized its power to open doors to worlds of opportunity she could only dream of.
+So for me, getting into college was the fulfillment of this family mission proposed by my mother, but the personal accomplishment I’m even more proud of is what came after: finally having access to academic and institutional resources for the first time allowed me to grow and give back in ways I never could before.
+I became a research assistant and teaching assistant in the Computer Science department, and a mentor through Pomona’s First-Generation Low Income program— all roles that allowed me to give back by supporting students who share backgrounds similar to mine.
+Helping others reach milestones they once thought were out of reach has become one of the most meaningful parts of my college experience,
 </p>